H is for Harre.

 harre.dev

-6 Months in with the Fairphone 5
+6 Months with the Fairphone 5

 Somewhere in December of 2023 I got my Fairphone 5 delivered.
 I was using an iPhone 12 mini at the time that was suffering from a pretty degraded battery and was in need of something else.
 That iPhone was my first one and also my last, the lack of customization on iOS was also getting a bit of an annoyance so the choice for Android was not a difficult one.